3D-e-Chem/molviewer-tsx/README.md

 * Styling using bootstrap and react-bootstrap
 * Unit test using mocha/chai
 * Karma runner using Chrome with reporting and coverage
+* Linting using tslint with jsx rules

 # TODO

 * Use production version of karma-jspm with coverage support instead of pull request https://github.com/Workiva/karma-jspm/pull/178
 * Use bundles (vendor + app) for distro
 * Single install of library and it's types, now it's installed in jspm and npm
-* linting with tslint and eslint
+* linting with eslint
 * api doc generation with typedoc